-Once the master and slave are paired, all settings related to the layer 4 and layer 7 load balanced services are automatically replicated from master to slave.
+Once the clustered pair is correctly configured, all settings related to the layer 4 and layer 7 load balanced services are automatically replicated from master to slave.
 This ensures that should the master unit fail, the slave is already configured to run the same services.
-Note that replication of the configured load balanced services from the master to the slave appliance occurs over the network using SSH/SCP.
+Note that replication of the configured load balanced services from the master to the slave appliance occurs over the network via SSH/SCP.

-Settings that are NOT Replicated to the Slave Appliance
+Settings that are NOT Replicated

-Settings that are not replicated and therefore must be manually configured on the slave unit are listed below:
+Appliance specific settings that are not replicated (and therefore must be manually configured on the slave unit) are listed below:

 - Hostname & DNS settings

 - Network settings including IP addresses, bonding configuration and VLANs

 - Routing configuration including default gateways and static routes

 - Date & time settings

 - Physical Advanced Configuration settings including Internet Proxy IP address & port, Firewall table size, SMTP relay and Syslog server

 - SNMP settings

 - Graphing settings

-- Firewall Script & Firewall Lockdown Script settings - Software updates
+- Firewall Script & Firewall Lockdown Script settings

+- Software updates